 Amanda Hull, Farmer and Market Outreach Coordinator, was born and raised in Indiana, but has extensive work experience in the West region and is currently based in Tucson, Arizona.
 She has followed her passion for sustainable agriculture since graduating from Purdue University in 2009, managing small, diverse vegetable operations in Washington and Alaska and working in livestock management in California.
 She is particularly interested in supporting the creation of profitable, cooperative relationships for farmers, as well as promoting high-quality animal products as part of a healthy diet.
 Amanda is responsible for farmer and consumer services in the West region.

-Frank Morison, Auditor, is an auditor for the Animal Welfare Approved program.
+Frank Morison, Auditor, is an auditor for A Greener World.
 He was raised on a family farm in Maryland producing poultry, cattle, hogs, corn, soybeans, wheat, and hay and eventually took over the farm.
 Frank has participated in a horse rescue program for race horses and adopted two horses who are now a part of the family farm.
 He also works with various sustainable agricultural groups who utilize his technological knowledge and experience.
 He attends conferences and meetings related to building local food systems and is assisting on a project working toward building local food production.

 Christine Peckham, Corrective Action Plan Coordinator, holds a M.S. degree in Geology from Sul Ross State University in Alpine, Texas.
 Previously, Chris performed technical and regulatory reviews of hazardous waste management facility permit applications and provided guidance and support for those facilities seeking permits.
 She also has extensive experience in the review, approval, and oversight of the implementation of corrective action plans for the remediation of contaminated soil and ground water at hazardous waste management facilities.
 Agriculturally, Chris worked as a scout for a crop management consulting firm, identifying and reporting insect and weed pests, plant diseases, mineral deficiencies, and any other potential negative impacts on corn, soybean, and wheat crops.

-Julie Suarez Walker, Director of Operations, is responsible for the day-to-day activities of the AWA program.
-She ensures the program functions smoothly while operating within the guidelines of AWA’s ISO/IEC Guide 17065 accreditation.
+Julie Suarez Walker, Director of Operations, is responsible for the day-to-day activities of A Greener World’s certifications.
+She ensures the program functions smoothly while operating within the guidelines of AGW’s ISO/IEC Guide 17065 accreditation.
 She has over 12 years of experience in non-profit management.

 Wendy Weirich, Auditor, received her BS and DVM degrees from Michigan State University and her MSc in Livestock Health and Production from the University of London/Royal Veterinary College.
 She has worked for the last several years in many aspects of small and large animal welfare including projects in nutrition, behavior, housing and overall well-being.
 She is also certified in medical acupuncture for veterinarians.
 Wendy lives on a farm where she raises and cares for Nigerian dwarf goats, Norwegian Fjord horses and Rhode Island Red chickens.
 She enjoys bringing together veterinary and animal husbandry skills to help elevate the level of welfare available to all kinds of animals – and people too.